Giselarioss/desafioGiselaRios/README.md

-This proyect is a ecommerce, creat for the curse the JavaScript in CoderHouse.
+This work is an ecommerce, created as a final project of the  JavaScript course in CoderHouse.